Filipino language: Background

-A Spanish exploratory mission under Ferdinand Magellan arrived in the Philippines in 1521, and Spanish colonization of the islands followed.
-The eventual capital established by Spain in the Philippines was Manila, situated in a Tagalog-speaking region, after the conquest of Manila from both the Muslim communities of Rajah Sulayman and Rajah Matanda and the Hindu-Buddhist Kingdom of Tondo ruled by Lakan Dula.
-Manila was made capital of the new colony both because of fears of raids from the Portuguese and the Dutch, and because of its strategic location.
+Spanish intrusion into the Philippine islands started in 1565 with the fall of Cebu.
+The eventual capital established by Spain for its settlement in the Philippines was Manila, situated in a Tagalog-speaking region, after the capture of Manila from the Muslim Kingdom of Luzon ruled by Raja Matanda with the heir apparent Raja Sulayman and the Hindu-Buddhist Kingdom of Tondo ruled by Lakan Dula.
+After its fall to the Spaniards, Manila was made the capital of the Spanish settlement in Asia due to the city's commercial wealth and influence, its strategic location, and Spanish fears of raids from the Portuguese and the Dutch.

 The first dictionary of Tagalog, published as the Vocabulario de la lengua tagala, was written by the Franciscan Pedro de San Buenaventura, and published in 1613 by the "Father of Filipino Printing" Tomás Pinpin in Pila, Laguna.
 A latter book of the same name was written by Czech Jesuit missionary Paul Klein (known locally as Pablo Clain) at the beginning of the 18th century.
 Klein spoke Tagalog and used it actively in several of his books.
 He wrote a dictionary, which he later passed to Francisco Jansens and José Hernández.
 Further compilation of his substantial work was prepared by Juan de Noceda and Pedro de Sanlúcar and published as Vocabulario de la lengua tagala in Manila in 1754 and then repeatedly re-edited, with the latest edition being published in 2013 in Manila.

-Spanish served in an official capacity as language of the government during the Spanish colonial period.
+Spanish served in an official capacity as language of the government during the Spanish period.
+Spanish played a significant role in unifying the Philippines, a country made up of over 7,000 islands with a multitude of ethnicities, languages, and cultures.
+Before Spanish rule, the archipelago was not a unified nation, but rather a collection of independent kingdoms, sultanates, and tribes, each with its own language and customs.
 During the American colonial period, English became an additional official language of the Philippines alongside Spanish; however, the number of speakers of Spanish steadily decreased.
+The United States initiated policies that led to the gradual removal of Spanish from official use in the Philippines.
+This was not done through an outright ban, but rather through a strategic shift in language policy that promoted English as the primary language for education, governance, and law.
+Spanish was designated an optional and voluntary language under the 1987 Constitution, along with Arabic.